#So.Me Study Timeline

 Phase two will test the possible items generated in phase one, to see which are most appropriate.
 This phase is also an opportunity to make sure items are worded appropriately and are easy for young people to understand and respond to.
 Phase two will result in a pilot measure ready for testing.

-• All items will be tested for language and reading age.
-This will help us to ensure they are appropriate for the intended audience.
+• All items were tested for language and reading age.
+This will helped us to ensure they are appropriate for young people, and helped us to make some decisions about how to edit items.

-• Interviews with young people will gather their views on the content, readability of items, as well as provide insight into how they interpret what is being asked.
+• We undertook interviews with 35 young people and gathered their views on the phrasing and content of items. participants also gave insights into how they interpreted what is being asked.

 Phase Three: Piloting

 Phase three is where we pilot the measure.
-As well as asking young people to complete the self-report questionnaire, we’ll collect objective smart phone data to help us validate the measure via objective assessment.
+As well as asking young people to complete the self-report questionnaire, we’ll collect subjective smart phone experience data to help us understand how some social media experiences happen ‘in the moment’.

 The data collected through the stages outlined below will be subjected to psychometric analysis to identify poor performing items, and establish evidence for the quality of the measure.